dantheman213/gps-atlas/README.md

 # gps-usb-serial-reader

-Read NMEA GPS signals from most common USB serial GPS devices on the market.
-Easily receive latitude and longitude as decimal degrees (DD) for use in the OS or in your own custom code.
+Auto-detect, plot, and map with common GPS USB serial devices.
+Read NMEA GPS signals.
+Receive latitude and longitude as decimal degrees (DD) in multiple formats for use in a variety of applications.

 ## Getting Started